Making handovers work

 The duality of business growth and technical complexity

 In the fast-paced world of high-demand industries and scale-ups, rapid business growth is the norm.
+These companies often exhibit common traits: they can swiftly scale operations, embrace agile methodologies, and adapt to market shifts on the fly.
 However, amidst this rapid expansion, a subtle yet significant threat lurks in the shadows: technical complexity.
+Like a double-edged sword, the very strategies that drive businesses forward can also sow the seeds of their downfall, due to the increased system and data complexity that is accumulated in response to the rapid expansion.

 Reading time 6 min.